Jump to

 Why Businesses Need a Subcontractor Agreement

 Subcontractor agreements include critical project details like what work will be completed, a milestone schedule for when each part of the work will be done, and payment information.
-With a sound subcontractor agreement, a company and subcontractors can legally protect themselves if obligations are not met from either party.

 If a company doesn’t have a legally binding contract for workers they hire, then they can be liable for the subcontractor’s work, like property damage or missed deadlines.